rado0x54/frient_keypad_alarmo/README.md

 - **Invalid Code**: Flashes an orange light when an incorrect PIN or RFID tag is used.
 - **Alarm in Progress**: Flashes a red light when the alarm is active.
 - **RFID**: Support for multiple PIN codes and RFID tags.

+## Fork Changes
+- Added missing `armed_home` state trigger so the keypad stops blinking and confirms arm-home.
+- Trimmed and cleaned PIN lists to avoid errors with spaces or empty entries.
+- Custom action PIN checks now require exact, non-empty matches to prevent false triggers.
+- Optional “Allow Arming Without Code” toggle to permit arming with no PIN entry.
+- Added MIT license and `.gitignore` for IDE files.

 ### RFID Tips:
 - Use tools like [NFC Tools](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc&hl=en&gl=US) (on Android) to read your RFID tags.
 Simply copy the tag ID (preceded by `+`) into the list of allowed PIN codes.